Back to top

 The Department of Defense (DoD) is committed to providing trauma-informed, gender-responsive, and culturally-competent support and resources that are victim-focused to all who report sexual assault.
 SAPRO's policies and programs are intended to strengthen resiliency of victims of sexual assault and instill confidence and trust in the reporting process, whether they choose to file a restricted or unrestricted report.
 DoD’s approach ensures that Service members receive the protections to which they are entitled, and support through an integrated victim services network of care.

-Under DoD's SAPR Policy, Service members have two reporting option, Restricted and Unrestricted Reporting...
+Under DoD's SAPR Policy, Service members have two reporting options, Restricted and Unrestricted Reporting.

 Special Victims' Counsel / Victim Legal Counsel are legal professionals specially trained to serve victims of sexual assault.